Esri/arcgis-maps-sdk-java-samples/analysis/line-of-sight-location/README.md

-# Line of Sight Location
+# Line of sight location

 Perform a line of sight analysis between two points in real time.